 I’m a senior scientist in ecological modelling at the Arthur Rylah Institute for Environmental Research, and an honorary senior fellow at the University of Melbourne.

 In my research, I aim to engage directly with the environmental management challenges faced by practitioners and agencies.
-My work is informed by decision science, and I draw broadly from mathematics, statistics and programming to develop a deeper understanding of the problems we face and propose workable solutions.
+My work is informed by decision science, and I draw broadly from mathematics, statistics and programming to propose workable solutions.

-Through my roles at universities and now at DELWP, I have partnered with government agencies, NGOs and community groups on issues of threatened species conservation, invasive species control and sustainable natural resource management.
-I love to collaborate – with ecologists and other environmental specialists, with practitioners with local ecosystem and operational knowledge, with economists, and with fellow mathematicians and statisticians.
+Through my roles at DEECA and the University of Melbourne, I have partnered with government agencies, NGOs and community groups on issues of threatened species conservation, invasive species control and sustainable natural resource management.
+I love to collaborate – with ecologists and other environmental specialists, with practitioners holding local ecosystem and operational knowledge, with economists, and with fellow mathematicians and statisticians.

 Projects I’m currently working on include: